davidryan59/ji-rcn/README.md

 jint.ratioPeo()          // Returns the Peo instance describing ratio of this JInterval.
                          // Returns the original Peo, not a copy, so can call jint.ratioPeo().someFunctionOnPeo()
-                         // to access cached values on Peo, which are all calculated on the first call. jint.ratio()             // Returns a positive number representing the frequency ratio or relative size of a JInterval
+                         // to access cached values on Peo, which are all calculated on the first call.

+jint.ratio()             // Returns a positive number representing the frequency ratio or relative size of a JInterval
                          // Shortcut for jint.ratioPeo().getAsDecimal()

 jint.ratioFractionText() // Returns the interval frequency ratio as a fraction in string format 'NN/NN'
                          // Shortcut for jint.ratioPeo().getAsFractionText()
 ```

 ### Absolute Position

 Every `JInterval` has a relative size, which a rational number describing the interval's frequency ratio; this is stored as a `Peo`.
 Each `JInterval` may also store a cache of its absolute position, including start and end frequencies in Hz, and start and end notations in RCN.
 Each `JInterval` uses either the default tuning `{pitchNotation: 'C4', freqHz: 256}` or a custom tuning, to convert between frequency and notation.
-Via the tuning, once one of these (frequency or notation) is known, the other can be calculated too.
+The tuning allows calculating frequency from notation, and notation from frequency.

 The set of functions below generate frequency and notation for absolute position.
 Since parsing notation is slow, and generating notation may be slow, for efficiency the last generated values are cached.
 When calling the functions below, they return the cached value if it is still available.
 Any change to the `JInterval` which might change the absolute position should thus wipe the cache.